halizadehn/PPE/README.md

 This model combines various relationships within the knowledge graph to understand the intent behind interactions between users and items.
 The code is available at https://github.com/huangtinglin/Knowledge_Graph_based_Intent_Network.

 - **`KGAT`**
 This model build a collaborative knowledge graph and employs an attentive aggregation mechanism to generate representations for users and items.
+The code is available at https://github.com/xiangwang1223/knowledge_graph_attention_network.

 - **`CKE`**
 This approach combines a collaborative filter (CF) module with knowledge embeddings of items derived from TransR.

 - **`NFM`**
 This method is a state-of-the-art neural network-based factorization model.
+The code is available at https://github.com/hexiangnan/neural_factorization_machine.

 - **`BPRMF`**
 Bayesian Personalized Ranking is a widely used collaborative filtering method that only considers the user-item interactions, without utilizing any external knowledge about the users or items.